 The State and CMS contract with health plans, known as CICOs, for the provision of coordinated and integrated health care services under a federal financial alignment demonstration.
 This program is known as Healthy Connections Prime.
 Waiver participants who meet eligibility criteria may enroll in Healthy Connections Prime.
-During Phase 1 of the demonstration, the CICOs will be required to contract with the State's existing waiver providers.
+During Phase 1 of the demonstration, anticipated to last its first six months, the CICOs will be required to contract with the State's existing waiver providers.